GaoFan98/perplexity-ai-hackathon/README.md

 - **Sonar Deep Research**: Comprehensive research with exhaustive search
 - **R1-1776**: Optimized for uncensored, factual information

+## Future Improvements

+- **PDF Document Analysis**: Upload and analyze PDF documents, ask questions about their content, and get insights from research papers, reports, and other documents
+- **Voice Note Analysis**: Transcribe and analyze voice messages for accessibility and convenient interaction
+- **Multi-language Support**: Add support for multiple languages through Perplexity's language capabilities
+- **Collaborative Sessions**: Allow multiple users to join a research or brainstorming session
+- **Advanced Data Visualization**: Generate charts and graphs from data analysis requests
+- **Integration with External Tools**: Connect with tools like Google Drive, Notion, or GitHub for enhanced productivity

 ## Architecture

 The application follows a modular structure: